viant/gohessian/README.md

 * User guide is located here: http://viant.github.io/gohessian

 ## Latest Version
-The latest stable version is GoHessian 1.0.0 CacheStore Code Base: https://github.com/viant/gohessian
+The latest stable version is GoHessian 1.0.0.
+GoHessian Code Base: https://github.com/viant/gohessian

 ## Copyright and Licensing:
 The source code is available under the Apache 2.0 license.
 We are actively looking for contributors.
 If you have ideas, code, bug reports, or fixes that you would like to contribute, please do so.
 Pull requests will be handled by Mickey Hsieh.